 severe migraine headaches (with aura, numbness, weakness, or vision changes), especially if you are older than 35;

-To make sure Ortho-Novum are safe for you, tell your doctor if you have:
+To make sure Ortho-Novum 7/7/7 are safe for you, tell your doctor if you have ever had:

 high cholesterol or triglycerides, or if you are overweight;

-The hormones in Ortho-Novum can pass into breast milk and may harm a nursing baby.
-This medication may also slow breast milk production.
+The hormones in Ortho-Novum 7/7/7 can pass into breast milk and may harm a nursing baby.
+This medicine may also slow breast milk production.
 Do not use if you are breast feeding a baby.

-The 28 day Ortho-Novum birth control pack contains seven green "reminder" pills to keep you on your regular cycle.
+Ortho-Novum 7/7/7 packs contain seven green "reminder" pills to keep you on your regular cycle.
 Your period will usually begin while you are using these reminder pills.

 You may have breakthrough bleeding, especially during the first 3 months.
 Tell your doctor if this bleeding continues or is very heavy.

-If you need surgery or medical tests or if you will be on bed rest, you may need to stop using this medication for a short time.
-Any doctor or surgeon who treats you should know that you are using Ortho-Novum.
+If you need major surgery or will be on long-term bed rest, you may need to stop using this medicine for a short time.
+Any doctor or surgeon who treats you should know that you are using Ortho-Novum 7/7/7.

-While taking Ortho-Novum, you will need to visit your doctor regularly.
+While taking Ortho-Novum 7/7/7, you will need to visit your doctor regularly.

 What happens if I miss a dose?

-Take Ortho-Novum exactly as prescribed by your doctor.
-Follow the patient instructions provided with your medicine.
-Ask your doctor or pharmacist if you do not understand these instructions.
+Follow the patient instructions provided in your Ortho-Novum 7/7/7 packet.
 Missing a pill increases your risk of becoming pregnant.

-If you miss one active Ortho-Novum pill, take two pills on the day that you remember.
-Then take one pill per day for the rest of the pack.
+If you miss 1 active pill, take 2 pills on the day you remember.
+Then take 1 pill per day for the rest of the pack.

-If you miss two active Ortho-Novum pills in a row in Week 1 or 2, take two pills per day for two days in a row.
-Then take one pill per day for the rest of the pack.
+If you miss 2 active pills in a row in Week 1 or 2, take 2 pills per day for 2 days in a row.
+Then take 1 pill per day for the rest of the pack.
 Use back-up birth control for at least 7 days following the missed pills.

 What happens if I overdose?

-Ortho-Novum will not protect you from sexually transmitted diseases -including HIV and AIDS.
+Ortho-Novum 7/7/7 will not protect you from sexually transmitted diseases--including HIV and AIDS.
 Using a condom is the only way to protect yourself from these diseases.